• Home

 The study, mirrored by results from MIT-led research published last year, suggested that even using AI for low-stakes tasks such as proofreading “can lead to significant negative outcomes in high-stakes contexts,” like writing legal documents, the study authors wrote.

-For the young generation of digital natives navigating AI anxiety around keeping up with peers using the technology and AI displacing them from jobs, the fear of the technology making people stupider is dominant.
+For the young generation of digital natives navigating AI anxiety around keeping up with peers using the technology and AI displacing them from jobs, the fear of the technology making people dumber is dominant.
 But that hasn’t stopped them from using AI—even when they’re explicitly told not to.

 A new Wharton-led survey, conducted in partnership with Gallup and the Walton Family Foundation, found young people are ramping up their AI use, even as their concerns about it causing lazy thinking persist.
-A survey of nearly 2,500 U.S. adults between the ages of 18 and 28 years old completed in October 2025 found 79% of respondents believed AI makes people lazier, and 62% said they had concerns it makes people less smart.
+A survey of nearly 2,500 U.S. adults between the ages of 18 and 28 completed in October 2025 found 79% of respondents believed AI makes people lazier, and 62% said they had concerns it makes people less smart.

-The paradox of Gen Z’s willingness to use AI in the office, even amid persistent worries about the technology’s impact on critical thinking, lays bare the young generation’s complicated feelings towards AI, according to the report’s authors.
+The paradox of Gen Z’s willingness to use AI at the office, even amid persistent worries about the technology’s impact on critical thinking, lays bare the young generation’s complicated feelings toward AI, according to the report’s authors.
 After all, Gen Z’s fraught relationship with AI runs deep.
 Nearly one-fifth of the generation is worried about AI displacing them at work, yet they lead the workplace in AI adoption.

 Though they require some decoding, Gen Z’s tangled attitudes toward AI can be critical in designing a path forward for the technology, more broadly, to be best integrated into the workplace, Lira Luttges suggested.

 “Young people lead the adoption of new technologies, and a lot of things that are often seen as fringe, as not mainstream, are adopted by young people and eventually become part of the mainstream,” he said.
-“So in a sense…looking at Gen Z is a way of looking towards the future of work.”
+“So in a sense … looking at Gen Z is a way of looking towards the future of work.”

 Making sense of Gen Z’s fraught feelings toward AI